 This guide is meant to answer many frequently asked questions about life at Cub Overnight Camp.
 While we are fairly certain we have covered everything, if you have further questions, you can contact me at Margaret.Parsley@scouting.org or 509-242-8242.

-We look forward to our time together visiting Planet Grizzly this summer!
+We look forward to our time together visiting the Kingdom of Far Far Away this summer!

 Margaret Parsley

 Margaret Parsley Camp Director